preetmodh/Insta-Bomber/README.md

-# insta-bomber
+# Insta-Bomber
-This application let's spam messages people on instagram any number of times.\
+This application let's spam messages people on instagram any number of times.
 ## Requirements:
 * Flask installed
 * Updated chromeium driver